roncampbell/IRE2017/Introduction to R.md

 Um, no. If there's a pattern here, I can't see it.

 Where our eyes fail, perhaps a statistical test will succeed.
 Let's try a linear regression.
-We want to see how Score responds to the independent variable, Payment.
+We want to see how Score responds to the independent variable, Total_HAC_Score.
 So Score will appear on the left side of the tilde.

 > infect_model <- lm(Score ~ Total_HAC_Score, data=AZ_AMI_infect)